If you are interested in learning embroidery, this post will outline how to get started, online resources, materials needed and more.

 If you live in Nashville, I recommend taking a class at Craft South.
 The instructors are great, the kits are a perfect intro and it is fun.

 That said, right now, due to social distancing, taking an online class is probably best if you want to get started with embroidery.
+I recommend the online classes through Creativebug.
+Click here to try it for free.

 Do an Embroidery Stitchalong